FelixSto/NSP_Assignments/README.md

 ### Mandatory
 You have to submit your assignment solutions via the [Teachcenter](https://tc.tugraz.at/main/course/view.php?id=1487).
 Each submission **must** include a written report in `.pdf` format, containing your results and summarizing your findings.
 Make sure to include a title page with the names and registration numbers of all group members.
 Additionally, you **must** provide your *well structured and commented* source code packed into a `.zip` file.
 ### Optional
-Optionally, I would encourage you to use a personal GitHub account for your work and to make it publicly available.
+Optionally, I would encourage you to use a personal GitHub account for your work and to make it publicly available **after the final submission deadline** (to avoid the temptation for plagiarism).
 Why?
 Whatever interesting job you might apply for in the future, showing that you can work with Git and produce readable and reusable code will be at the least a huge bonus.
-If you decide to so, please
-  - include the link to your repository in your report and [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) your submission commit with `submission_X` where `X` stands for the assignment number.
-  - include a short description of the repository content (i.e. your work) and a link to *this* repository in a README.md file.
-  - There are tons of material about best practices for Git, readmes, etc. available online - have a look!
+If you decide to so, please include a short description of the repository content (i.e. your work) and a link to *this* repository in a README.md file.
+There are tons of material about best practices for Git, readmes, etc. available online - have a look!

 You could also decide to share only a subset of the assignments that you feel very confident about.
 In that case forget about the tag but do link back to this course repository.

 ## Acknowledgements
 Many thanks to Christian Knoll and Gernot Kubin for helpful discussions and remarks on the conception of this course.
+Thanks to Daniel Uhl for pointing out issues with the submission modalities in the first version of this Readme and for suggesting to use Discord as a communication platform.

 ## Credits